 EMT UTAH INSTRUCTORS AND COURSE COORDINATORS: With three locations and several courses a year, EMT Utah is always looking for committed, experienced and dedicated instructors to join our team.
-Though we do use Guest Lecturers in our courses, the primary responsibility for teaching lies with the Course Coordinator and Instructors.
+The primary responsibility for teaching lies with the Course Coordinator and Instructors.
 All instructors must be formally designated as such by BEMS.
 Additionally, beyond the training provided by BEMS for instructors, we require a commitment of several hours in orienting to the school, locations, policies and procedures, our processes, teaching modalities, our proprietary online learning environment and all aspects of the program prior to teaching in a classroom.

 DUTIES: There is more to teaching than just providing information; creativity, responsiveness, class participation and energy are key components in promoting OUR school as THE choice in EMS education.
 Instructors are encouraged to use a variety of teaching modalities in the classroom and online.
 Reading PowerPoint presentations is prohibited.

 The following are components of nearly every program and class:

 - Pre-assessment process prior to admittance

 - Review of program objectives, program expectations and syllabus

 - Consistent teaching to syllabus – training on all skills as directed by syllabus

 - Review of all exams with students on any missed questions

 - Attention to competency and skill check-off forms